feltcute/ModdingDocsMGD/Doc/Functions/EventOnly/SpeakersSpecific.rst

 .. seealso::

   This page contains functions in direct relation to the :ref:`SpeakersCreation` key.
-See the hyperlink for more information on the keys themselves.
+See the hyperlink for more information on the :term:`keys` themselves.

   Additionally, see :doc:`Dialogue </Doc/Functions/General/Dialogue>` for functions independent of the :ref:`SpeakersCreation` key.